 What makes this sticking pattern so dangerous is that most of us are unaware that it is even happening.
 And these faulty beliefs have a way of weaseling their way into the fabric of our beings.
 We absorb the labels as if they are a part of us.
 We just assume it’s who we are.
 Who we have always been.

-It is imperative then that we are aware of these voices in our heads, these whispers about who we are, and confront them with scripture before they have a chance to take up permanent residence inside of us.
+It is imperative then that we are aware of these voices in our heads, these whispers about who we are, and confront them with scripture before they have a chance to take root.
 If something we are told about ourselves doesn’t line up with God’s word, then it is a lie and it must go.

 In my upcoming book, PRAYED UPON, I described this very thing.
 As I was being taken advantage of by a Christian therapist, I realized that I was living by a set of “rules” that allowed me to be victimized.
-Labels that had gone unchecked since early childhood when we are most susceptible, most malleable had taken root and were dictating my choices.
+Labels that had gone unchecked since early childhood when we are most susceptible, most malleable had become permanently affixed to my soul and were dictating my choices.

 With these new labels, I had no use for the old ones and they began to fall away.
 I saw changes in my marriage, my family, my friendships, and over time, a new set of rules emerged to replace the defective ones.
-My life was on a new trajectory and no one would ever treat me like garbage again.
+My life was on a new trajectory, and no one would ever treat me like garbage again.
 Why?
 Because I no longer believed those lies.
-I now know who I am.
-I am a daughter of the King, an heir, a perfect creation.
+Today, I know who I am.
+I am valuable, a perfect creation.

 With this new awareness, I watch for these messages and try to eliminate them before they have a chance to stick.
 If I do catch one that doesn’t belong, I simply peel it off and throw it away.
 Then I paint over it with a new one.
 Satan is a master at slipping these labels in when we are least aware.
 But we don’t have to accept them.
 Simply replace them.

-It’s been six years since my abuse and since discovering these faulty rules.
-I now have a brand-new set of labels that I would be proud to plaster all over my 14-year-old green minivan.
+It’s been nine years since my abuse and since discovering these faulty rules.
+I now have a brand-new set of labels that I would be proud to plaster all over my 16-year-old green minivan.
 Stickers that are accurate and life-giving instead of ones that tear me down.
 Nah, I’m still too OCD.
 It might ruin the paint.